layershift/enscale-docs/pages/02.getting-started/03.servers-and-technologies/docs.10.md

 Memcached 1.4.24, 1.5.20, 1.5.21, 1.5.22, 1.6.7, 1.6.8, 1.6.9

-Memcached also has it's dedicated section of articles, which you can find [here](/cache-node).
+There is also a dedicated section for [Memcached articles](/cache-node).